Elephant418/Staq/README.md

 ### Router
-Under development.
+Soon!
+It's under development.

 ### Model
-Planned with the version v0.5.
+Planned for the version v0.5.

 ### Extendable applications
-Planned with the version v0.7.
+Planned for the version v0.7.